-A: Only holders of record of shares of common stock at the close of business on April 6, 2020, the record date, or their duly appointed proxies are entitled to notice of, and to vote at, the Annual Meeting.
-As of the record date, there were approximately 290,479,969 shares of common stock outstanding.
+A: Only holders of record of shares of the Company's common stock at the close of business on March 30, 2021, the record date, or their duly appointed proxies are entitled to notice of, and to vote at, the Annual Meeting.
+As of the record date, there were approximately 280,745,701 shares of the Company's common stock outstanding and approximately 39,997,332 Operating Partnership units ("OP units") of Phillips Edison Grocery Center Operating Partnership I, L.P. ("PECO OP") not held by the Company, which are exchangeable for shares of the Company's common stock.

-Q: How many votes do I have?
+O: How many votes do I have?

-A: Each share of common stock is entitled to one vote on each of the eight director nominees and one vote on each other proposal.
-Stockholders may not cumulate votes in the election of directors
+A: Each share of the Company's common stock is entitled to one vote on each of the eight director nominees and one vote on each other proposal.
+Stockholders may not cumulate votes in the election of directors.